-The Corporate Health and Safety Team work closely with the Occupational Health provider, especially in relation to work-station assessments and any required modifications and adjustments.
+The Health, Safety & Emergency Planning Manager works closely with the Occupational Health provider, especially in relation to workstation assessments and any required modifications and adjustments.

 Eye test vouchers have been introduced via the HR Team, which enables a member of staff to use them for an eye test at all branches of Specsavers.
 This provides a fixed price towards an eye test for applicable staff classed as a "User" under the Display Screen Equipment Regulations.